The most critical aspect in any business process is making a decision – the right decision.

 1. Identify the value or significance of the proposed product or service to the need of the business.
 His decision should address concerns like: “Would the new application resolve the challenges hurdled by company”, “Would it bring in the targeted ROI and lessen operational costs”?

-2. Foresee the worth of the project on a long term goal and not just temporary bandage to the problem.
+2. Foresee the worth of the project on a long-term goal and not just temporary bandage to the problem.

 3. Skillfully appraise the balance between goals and actions of the company.
 He should have a fair justification of presented facts and figures to answer questions such as: “Would the proposed action or actions like purchasing new software, outsourcing a service, or collaborating 2 processes become instrumental to achieve target results?”

 Generally speaking, a person in charge is someone who was given the authority by a higher management to oversee a certain group and roll out tasks at a period of time.
 In businesses, the length of term of this role is dependent on the organization’s status.
-Note that talks with a PIC may cause delay in the decision making process and would even likely to lead the discussion to a parking lot, as PICs may not have full authority on the matter.
+Note that talks with a PIC may cause a delay in the decision making process and would even likely lead to the discussion to a parking lot, as PICs may not have full authority on the matter.